MartijnKok/Portfolio/Data_Preparation/README.md

 ## Use mathematical functions to help a model
 Differential equations, Low pass filters, Dividing, Multiplying (USE JUPYTER NOTEBOOK DETECTING SPRINTS AND TIMESTAMP)

+## Cleaning Data
+Clean up the data by deleting NaN and unneccesary data.
+This will help

 ## Split/Balancing Data
 Balancing data for the project because of low positive datapoints.
 Split realtime data into slices of 1 second

+## Learning lab